-The Council will not again request information that should have been submitted with the application at the outset or following a reasonable request, and which is clearly set out in guidance within this document and any further guidance issued by the Council.
-In such circumstances, the Council but will proceed to determine the application on the basis of the information submitted.
+The Council will not request information again that should have been submitted with the application at the outset or following a reasonable request, and which is clearly set out in guidance within this document and any further guidance issued by the Council.
+In such circumstances, the Council will proceed to determine the application on the basis of the information submitted.